rl-institut/open_plan/docs/model/limitations.rst

 :Limitation:

-The MVS simplifies the component model of some assets.
+The open_plan tool simplifies the component model of some assets.

     * Generators have an efficiency that is not load-dependent
     * Storage have a charging efficiency that is not SOC-dependent